PsFreedom/GAME/README.md

 # GAME: GPU-Assisted Memory Expansion
 This guide explains how to prepare and setup GAME on a Linux system.
 GAME works on any Linux distro with Nvidia CUDA and nbdkit support since GAME is a nbdkit plugin that employs Nvidia CUDA library for data trasferring between system memory (RAM) and GPU memory (VRAM).
-We use a freshly-installed Ubuntu 20.04 LTS for our baseline system.
+We use a freshly-installed Ubuntu 20.04 LTS (Focal Fossa) for our baseline testbed.

 ## Update the system and install required packages
 Dependencies: